Best puff pastry apple hand pies

 Tips on assembly

 I keep praising apples for being juicy and although really wonderful, the juices do make the assembly a little tricky especially when combined with pastry sheets.
 See, the one criticism I have for pre-rolled puff pastry sheets is that they’re rolled pretty thinly.
-If you were to use thawed blocks of puff pastry, you can roll those out any way you like.
-But with already rolled sheets, I’ve had to come up with a new system.
+If you were to use frozen puff pastry, you can roll it out a bit thicker.

 Ingredients

-• 4 large apples ((roughly 1.5 lbs or 700g))
+- 4 large apples roughly 1.5 lbs or 700g

-• 2/3 cup (140 g) granulated sugar
+- 2/3 cup granulated sugar

-• 1 egg (beaten)
+- 1 egg beaten

 Instructions